 Being one of the most important fishing towns in the whole of Iceland, the people of Grindavik do take quite an amount of pride in their profession.
 History bears witness as to how the fishing industry overcame all the struggles and obstacles, and flourished in this country in the 19th century.
 Thus, it is no surprise that the people will want visitors to learn more about their source of pride.
 The Icelandic Saltfish Museum, showcases the history of processing of the dried salted cod.
 Their are large pictures, figures, audio recordings, text, film and stage sets depicting how fishing became such an important part of Icelandic economy over the ages.
 Quite an interesting way to learn about such a scenic town.
 Along with the salt fish, you can even find out about the extraordinarily unique geology of Grindavik, by checking out the exhibits at Earth Energy.

-How To reach The Icelandic Saltfish Museum by Public Transport
+How to Reach The Icelandic Saltfish Museum

 - Rent a car